cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 These are dumped when cvc5 terminates when the option `stats` is enabled.
 A more detailed account of statistics, including timing information and histograms of the inference identifiers used during solving is available when the option `stats-internal` is enabled.

-### Partial information: learned literals, candidate model
+### Candidate Models and Learned Literals

-When the SMT solver is unsuccessful at solving a given query, one logical question to ask is "what progress did the solver make?".
+When the SMT solver is unsuccessful at solving a given query, one logical question to ask is "What progress did the solver make?".
 We can summarize this progress in two ways:
-(1) Which formulas were learned during solving?
-(2) What was the last candidate model that was tried?
+- What was the last candidate model that was tried?
+- Which formulas were learned during solving?

+For the former, cvc5 supports commands such as `get-model` after an "unknown" response, e.g. after reaching a time or resource limit.
+The model given to the user reflects the most recent *candidate* model that cvc5 computed.
+A candidate model is one that satisfies (decidable) quantifier-free constraints but could not be confirmed to satisfy quantified or undecidable constraints.
+In a sense, the most recent candidate model typically indicates cvc5's best approximation of what a model of the constraints are.

+For the former, cvc5 supports the custom SMT-LIB command `(get-learned-literals)`.

 #### Preprocessor